 Ambronite vs. Ample

 Ambronite and Ample V are entirely different products, even though they use similar sources of protein.

-The taste and texture of both products are as different as day and night.
+The taste and texture of both products are as different as night and day.
 While Ample V has an earthy but smooth texture, Ambronite offers a flavor explosion of all the fruits, nuts and seeds it contains.
 Ambronite also tends to be more liquid, of course, depending on the amount of water you add.

-From a cost perspective, Ambronite is much more expensive from a cost-per-calorie perspective.
+From a cost perspective, Ambronite is much more expensive.

-In the comparison of Ambronite vs. Soylent, the clear winner in all categories, except for the price, is Ambronite.
+In the comparison of Ambronite vs. Soylent, the clear winner in all categories — except for price — is Ambronite.

-Ambronite is more expensive, but otherwise the healthier product because it doesn’t contain soy, and it’s free of artificial ingredients and gluten.
+Ambronite is more expensive, but is the healthier product because it doesn’t contain soy and is free of artificial ingredients and gluten.

 Overall, Ambronite is a better and healthier product, and I would choose it over Soylent every time.

 Soylent vs. Ensure

 As much as I’m not a fan of Soylent, it beats Ensure’s crappy shakes any day of the week.
 Ensure shakes “shine” through either high-carb or low-fat formulas, and neither one is what you should be looking for.